Identity - It's Not What You Own

 This drive has a positive side.
 Invention and innovation have always come from the urge to be and do more and better.
 Dissatisfaction with the status quo has created tools, machines, art, music, democracy, and movements for human rights and social justice.

 Unfortunately, the desire to "be all you can be" also fuels discontent.
 I know you've felt it, when everything you've already done or acquired feels like old news.

-We're always trying to enhance our looks, our wardrobes, our jobs, our homes, or our relationships, but once the initial happiness of acquisition wears off, we start looking for the next new thing.
-That dopamine high is short lived!
+We're always trying to enhance our looks, our wardrobes, our jobs, our homes, or our relationships, but once the initial happiness wears off, we adjust, and then we start looking for the next new thing.
+That dopamine high is so short lived!
 We compare and compete with others, and keep searching for things or experiences to compensate for our perceived inadequacies.
 We may try to gain significance through

 - designer clothes